 There’s a huge choice of eggs to use for the Easter egg hunt game.
 It all depends on your preferences.
 Hard boiled eggs, maraca eggs, chocolate eggs, plastic eggs, rubber eggs, styrofoam eggs or even 2D eggs.
 You can even upsize your eggs using these ostrich eggs!

 Our Easter egg hunt will be played on holidays.
 The change of environment will add an extra element of excitement.
 It’s so fun doing an egg hunt with more than one person.
 The boys’ younger cousin will join in the hunt too.
 It just takes one person to accidentally lead you in a different direction…

-What Easter egg game do your kids play and love?
+What traditional Easter games do your kids play and love?